JasterRogue/RyanMadigan_GamesMiddleware/README.md

  Instructions for networking side of project
  - Once you connect to the server, you can join a game
  - Press the 'Start' button to begin

+Voice Recognition Instructions
+- Voice recognition can be used once a player loads in the game
+- Say "Up" to move forward
+- Say "Back" to move back
+- Say "Left" to turn left
+- Say "Right" to turn right
+- Say "Wave" to wave

+Note: While testing, it seemed to have trouble picking up whenever I said "right".
+It could just be my accent.